JehanneOS/jehanneos.github.io/_posts/2020-01-06-towards-self-hosting.markdown

 It's not such an achievement, but running GCC on Jehanne is an first step towards self-hosting, proving the quality of the LibPOSIX approach.
 It also forced me to face and fix some of the errors I did in early stages of Jehanne development.
 I'll wrote more about such errors when the port will be complete, but the most evident ones have been a complete revision of user-space system calls, the rename of libc to libjehanne (to free `libc` for standard compliant C libraries) and a complete rewrite of the cross-compiler generation (moved outside the source tree).

-There is a lot more work to do to reach self-hosting, but... this is a long term hack.
+There is a lot more work to do to reach self-hosting, but... this is a [long-term hack](https://github.com/JehanneOS/jehanne/blob/master/POLITICS.md).